 Passion is energy.
 Feel the power that comes from focusing on what excites you. ~Oprah Winfrey

 If Oprah’s endorsement isn’t enough, then how about Princeton?
 Neuroscientists have been clear that the brain is wired for achieving goals.
 Your prefrontal cortex is designed with goals in mind, with circuitry in place to assess goals and the rewards or punishments for achieving them.
-For some heavy duty reading on this, here is the research.

 The kicker is the question: What stops you?
 The beauty of this one is that the answer is ALWAYS immediate, whether or not you are aware of it.
 Your mind and body will absolutely answer this direct question in one of three forms.

 When you ask what stops you, an image may flash into your mind.
 It could be something from the past or something you imagine in the future.
 This image will be related to what stops you from getting what you want.

 You may hear internal sounds or voices in response to the question.
 Some people hear an inner critic saying something like, “You can’t do it” or “You will fail.”

 Others hear critical parents or relatives sounding off.
 Regardless, if you hear inner sounds or voices in response to the question, take note of it.

 3. Kinesthetic (Feeling)